 To show just how dangerous this system is, man o bong covered martingale betting in one of his blogs and demonstrated how a run of 9 consecutive losers left required stakes of over £10,000 to get the £10 profit.

-In another example, this member tried Martingale for a while, and after lots of bets, almost blew his entire bank.
-The full Martingale experiment journey can be read here
+In another example, a member tried Martingale for a while, and after lots of bets, almost blew his entire bank.

 I will advise against buying selections from a service claiming to be providing bets from a systematic process, as in my experience with betting systems, this is just about the worst variable you can add to a system to stop it working.